 A paper on traditions (under review)

 A paper on defiance.
 What does an act of defiance do?
 Why defy someone rather than ignoring them or just disagreeing?
-I provide an analysis of defiance, using tools from the reactive attitudes and speech acts literatures.
+Using tools from the reactive attitudes and speech act literatures, defiance can be understood as a refusal that denies the authority of a prior act.
 Defiance moves beyond the reactive attitudes as currently theorized to consider emotional communications that sever rather than repair community connections.
 The analysis, when broadened, can also capture a wide array of the diverse phenomena characterized as defiant.

 A paper on caring, intimacy, and cultural appropriation.
 When an object is personally, affectively important to a person, others should act in ways that leave room for and properly attend to the person's construal of the object.
-I ground this claim in the importance of caring for identity and well-being, and explain its scope via a theory of 'disalignment' from 'personal objects.'
-I then extend from the basic case to explain intimate objects and further to explain a possible wrong of cultural appropriation rooted in group intimacy.
+I outline the scope of this "should" via a theory of disalignment from personal objects, then extend it to first give a theory of intimate objects and then explain a possible wrong of cultural appropriation that's rooted in group intimacy.

 Community-proleptic reactive attitudes